 New MacOS

 The new macOS.
 Latest macOS version.
-How to check macOS versions and update the Mac OS software.
+How to check macOS versions.
+How to upgrade macOS.

 Before you get started